XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/installation/update-rippled-manually-on-ubuntu.md

 This page describes how to update manually to the latest release of `rippled` on Ubuntu Linux.
 These instructions assume you have already [installed `rippled` using the native package](install-rippled-on-ubuntu.html).
 Ripple recommends setting up [automatic updates](update-rippled-automatically-on-linux.html) instead, where possible.

 > **Caution:** Ripple renewed the GPG key used to sign binary packages shortly before the release of v1.7.0.
-If you are upgrading to v1.7.0 from an earlier package, you must first download and manually trust the updated public key as follows:
+If you are upgrading from a version earlier than 1.7.0, you must first download and manually trust the updated public key as follows:
 >
 >     wget -q -O - "https://repos.ripple.com/repos/api/gpg/key/public" | \
 >       sudo apt-key add -